Seahawks1013/242studentslabs/labs/lab9.md

 **[OBSERVE 2]**
 All four cases — LL, RR, LR, RL — produce `root=20, left=10, right=30`.
 Why does every three-node rotation case end up with the median value at the root?

->> Answer: A rotation will always promote the medium value at the root.
+>> Answer: A rotation will always promote the median value at the root.
 Therefore, since LL, RR, LRR, and RL are sequences where 20 is the median value, it will always find its way to the root after rotations.
 The algorithm doesn't know which value is the median.
 Rather, it just fixes the balance factor, and the math results in '20' becoming the root value each time.

 ---